Zomnipotential/EC_PyStat_Quiz_1/README.md

-Files will be added here as solution to quize 1 in the course PyStat
+Files are added here as solution to quize 1 in the course PyStat